kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 Note: Be careful not to include too many external fonts hosting sites such as Google Fonts as this can add unwanted performance overhead.

+The design elements listed above are easily attainable with Gatsby since it leverages React.
+You can simply create a Layout component which keeps a consistent design across all pages you choose to add to your website.
+The layout component should have the any elements which used among multiple pages such as the header or footer.

+You can go one step further and make your life easier with SCSS or CSS-in-JS which ensures styling consistency.
+I will go into more detail about these in the following section.

 Ensure that your website is based on the above design elements and you will have a good looking, minimal design which does not distract from your work.

+## Maintainability